civican/legisinfo/44-1/bills/C-20/bill_text.md

     that it is otherwise required by the circumstances of the case.

-  **(7)** The parties **and the union representatives for the RCMP employee or CBSA employee, as the case may be, whose conduct is the subject matter of the complaint**, and any other person who satisfies the Commission that they have a substantial and direct interest in a complaint before the Commission, must be allowed an opportunity, in person or by legal counsel, to present evidence, cross-examine witnesses and make representations at the hearing.
+  **(7)** The parties and the union representatives for the RCMP employee or CBSA employee, as the case may be, whose conduct is the subject matter of the complaint, and any other person who satisfies the Commission that they have a substantial and direct interest in a complaint before the Commission, must be allowed an opportunity, in person or by legal counsel, to present evidence, cross-examine witnesses and make representations at the hearing.

   **(8)** The Commission must permit any person who gives evidence at a hearing to be represented by legal counsel.